 (2) All expenses incurred by or on behalf of the Public Trustee in carrying into execution any of the provisions of this or any other Act and not chargeable to or recoverable from any estate or property shall be defrayed and paid out of such moneys as Parliament appropriates for that purpose.

-[Section 39 amended by No. 24 of 1990 s.
+[Section 39 amended: No. 24 of 1990 s.
 123.]

 39A.
 The Common Account